StanfordVL/taskonomy/taskbank/README.md

 See [`requirement.txt`](https://github.com/StanfordVL/taskonomy/blob/master/taskbank/requirement.txt) for a list of used packages.

-We recommend doing a clean installment using virtualenv:
+Step 2: We recommend doing a clean installation of requirements using virtualenv:
 ```bash
 conda create -n testenv python=3.4
 source activate testenv
 pip install -r requirement.txt
 ```

-You can also install the requirements through:
+You could also directly install the requirements through the following if you dont want to do the above clean installation via virtualenv:
 ```bash
 pip install -r requirement.txt --no-index
 ```

-### Tensorflow

-You need [Tensorflow](https://www.tensorflow.org/install/).
+**Tensorflow**: Note that you need [Tensorflow](https://www.tensorflow.org/install/).
 We used Version 1.2.1.

 ## Running Single-Image Tasks

 While in `taskonomy/taskbank` folder:

-#### Step 1: Downloading Pretrained Model
+#### Step 1: Download Pretrained Models

 ```
 sh tools/download_model.sh